-The Series 2016 Bonds are payable solely from, and secured by a lien on, a pledge of all the Net Revenues of the System, until applied to funds and accounts under the Resolution.
+All series of Water and Wastewater Utility Bonds outstanding are payable solely from, and secured by a lien on, a pledge of all the Net Revenues of the System, until applied to funds and accounts under the Resolution.
 The Board reserved the right to additionally pledge connection fees as security for the bonds.
-However, connection fees are not pledged to the Series 2016 Bonds.
-Neither the full faith and credit, the taxing power, nor any physical properties of the Board was pledged to the payment of the Series 2016 Bonds or the interest thereon.
+However, connection fees are not pledged to the

+Series 2016 and Series 2020 Bonds.
+Neither the full faith and credit, the taxing power, nor any physical properties of the Board was pledged to the payment of the Series 2016 and Series 2020 Bonds or the interest thereon.